itk-dev-rpa/udtraek-tilmelding-digital-post/README.md

 # Udtræk af status på Tilmelding til Digital Post

 This robot reads a list of CPR and/or CVR sent from OS2forms and checks status for registration of DigitalPost and/or NemSMS.
-The result is sent as an XML to the requesting email.
+The result is sent as an Excel to the requesting email.

 ## Usage
 Enter data via OS2forms: https://selvbetjening.aarhuskommune.dk/da/form/rpa-udtraek-af-tilmelding-til-di